a

 Beschreibung

 Molentargius, which was the richest Sardinian basin for sea-salt extraction for two and a half centuries - an activity that ceased in 1985 - has become one of the main resting and nesting sites of aquatic birds in Europe.
-The Molentargius-Saline extends across 1,600 hectares near the city of Cagliari.
-It consists of two main pools; Bellarosa Minore to the north east, a smaller freshwater pool and Bellarosa Maggiore to the south west, a much larger brackish pool.
-In between these 2 pools, there are numerous reed-filled freshwater pools and canals.
-Both to the south, and along the coast, to the south east, there are many other pools, including the Stagni di Quartu, used in the past to produce salt.
+The Molentargius Saline extends across 1,600 hectares near the city of Cagliari.
+There are many bigger an smaller lagoons you can visit.
+One of the best places for birdwatching is the smaller lagoon of Stagno Perdabianca (1).
+Also of interest are the two main lagoons.
+Bellarosa Maggiore (2) is a large brackish lagoon and Bellarosa Minore (3) to the north east, is a smaller freshwater lagoon.
+In between the lagoons, there are numerous reed-filled freshwater pools and canals.

 On the embankment of Bellarosa Maggiore Rosaflamingo and Dünnschnabelmöwe nest.
 The reed of the Bellarosa Minore is a refuge for nesting birds as Kuhreiher, Stelzenläufer, Seidenreiher and numerous species of ducks.
 With a little luck, you will see Purpurhuhn, with its metallic blue plumage and scarlet red beak.

-The pools are also very good for migrant species, including Sichler, Löffler, Knäkente, Dunkler Wasserläufer and plenty of other waders.
+The lagoons are also very good for migrant species, including Sichler, Löffler, Knäkente, Dunkler Wasserläufer and plenty of other waders.
 Wintering species include Kolbenente and Löffler.

 Details